Luxury Hotel in Budapest City Centre

 - the Christmas fair from mid-November till beginning of January, but there’s also

-- a Spring Fair (mid-March-April) with lots of outdoor eating options (a wide choice of local delicacies), and handcrafted gifts to buy.
+- Spring Fair (mid-March-April) with lots of outdoor eating options (a wide choice of local delicacies), and handcrafted gifts to buy.

 Take a rest at the terrace of the Gerbeaud Cafe, one of the oldest coffee houses of Budapest with